huzeyann/ncut_pytorch/docs/docs/feature_alignment.md

 This 12-layer MLP even erased the affinity within Set 2, this MLP removed too much information, there’s no way Set 2 could align with Set 1.

----

-TODO: adding FPS sampling is important, if there’s repeated same dots, they will create a “1” block in affinity, thus make gamma too low, if only 1 point is sampled from repeated dots, the “1”-block issue is avoided

----

 ## Alignment Methods 2: training MLP

 Given 2 set of points